zedware/zedware.github.io/_posts/2026-06-20-WSL2-NETWORK.md

 ---
-title: "Fixing WSL2 Network Bottlenecks: A Clean Guide for Proxying Apt and SSH Git Clone"
+title: "A Clean Guide for Proxying Apt and SSH Git Clone in WSL2 Linux"
 date: 2026-06-20
-author: "Wenliang Zhang"
-tags: [WSL, Ubuntu, Proxy]
+tags: [WSL, Google Gemini]
 ---

 If you run a local proxy on a Windows host machine and develop inside a WSL2 (Windows Subsystem for